-Jeff Hans is entering his sixth season as the head women's basketball coach at Thomas More College.
+Jeff Hans is entering his seventh season as the head women's basketball coach at Thomas More College.

-Hans has guided the Saints to an 116-8 record (.935), four Presidents' Athletic Conference (PAC) regular season and tournament titles and four NCAA Tournament appearances, including an NCAA Division III National Championship.
+Hans has guided the Saints to an 116-8 record (.941), five Presidents' Athletic Conference (PAC) regular season and tournament titles and five NCAA Tournament appearances, including an NCAA Division III National Championship.

 In his first season (2011-12) on the Thomas More sidelines, Hans led the Saints to a 25-5 overall record and a 17-1 record in the PAC.
 Along the way, the Saints won their seventh straight PAC regular season title, sixth straight PAC Championship Tournament title and made their sixth straight appearance in the NCAA Division III Championship Tournament, where they advanced to the second round.

 Hans guided the Saints to a 27-2 record during his second season (2012-13) in Crestview Hills.
 He was named the PAC Coach of the Year after leading the Saints to their eighth straight PAC regular season title, seventh straight PAC Championship Tournament title and their seventh straight appearance in the NCAA Division III Championship Tournament.